 We do not collect a Parent Service Fee during our registration process.
-While we need the volunteer skills and gifts of our families to help bridge the gap between the actual cost of a Bishop Alemany education, we realize the burden of the \$150 parent service fee during the registration process.
-Toward the end of the school year we will ask our families to pay \$10 for each service hour not fulfilled.
+While we need the volunteer skills and gifts of our families to help bridge the gap between the actual cost of a Bishop Alemany education, we realize the burden of the \$300 parent service fee during the registration process.
+Toward the end of the school year we will ask our families to pay for service hours not fulfilled.
 In this way our parents can complete their hours without any money out of pocket unless they choose that method to fulfill their obligation.